-Figure 121 through Figure 126 show the envelope of the longitudinal reinforcement strains in the confined stem, confined flange, and unconfined flange at the end of the loading cycles to target drift ratios of 1.5 and 2%.
-Figure 122(a) and Figure 123(b) indicates that the reinforcement of the confined stem of T5 experienced greater compressive strains than in T6.
-In contrast, T6 experienced greater tensile strain than in T5.
-Given that both walls have the same reinforcement ratio, maximum tensile strains occurred in T6 because the No. 6 (19) bars in the confined stem have a lower yield strain than in T5.
-The distribution of maximum tensile strains over the height of the wall shows greater strains in T6 than in T5 up to an elevation of 50 in.
+Figure 122 through Figure 127 show the envelope of the longitudinal reinforcement strains in the confined stem, confined flange, and unconfined flange at the end of the loading cycles to target drift ratios of 1.5 and 2%.
+Figure 122(a) and Figure 123(b) indicate that the reinforcement of the confined stem of T5 experienced higher compressive strains (negative) than in T6.
+In contrast, T6 experienced higher tensile strain than in T5.
+Given that both walls have the same reinforcement ratio, maximum tensile strains occurred in T6 because the No. 6 (19) bars in the confined stem have a lower yield strain and f_t/f_y than in T5.
+The distribution of maximum tensile strains over the height of the wall shows higher strains in T6 than in T5 up to an elevation of 50 in.
 (1270 mm) above the base block.
-At elevations greater than 50 in.
+At elevations higher than 50 in.
 (1270 mm) the envelope tensile strains in both T5 and T6 were similar at target drift ratios of 1.5 and 2%.
 The maximum measured strains inside the base block were similar in both T5 and T6 with minima near zero when loading in the positive direction (stem in compression) and maxima of approximately 0.007 when loading in the negative direction (stem in tension).

 The maximum strains recorded in the No. 6 (19) bars of the confined flange are shown in Figure 124 and Figure 125 for target drift ratios of 1.5 and 2%.
 The figures show decreasing maximum strains with an increase in elevation when the stem is in compression (positive loading direction).
-When the stem is in tension, the strain envelopes in the confined flange are small and nearly constant with values close to zero at an elevation of 100 in.
+When the stem is in tension, the envelopes of strain for the bars in the confined flange are low and nearly constant with values close to zero at an elevation of 100 in.
 (2540 mm) above the base block.
-Maximum tensile strains in the confined flange were greater in T6 than in T5 up to an elevation of 50 in.
+Maximum tensile strains for the bars in the confined flange were higher in T6 than in T5 up to an elevation of 50 in.
 (1270 mm) with similar strain maxima at an elevation of 100 in.
 (2540 mm).

 Figure 126 and Figure 127 show the strain envelopes for the vertical No. 4 (13) bars of the unconfined flange for target drift ratios of 1.5 and 2%.
-The data indicate that maximum tensile strains were greater in T5 than in T6.
-These envelopes differ from the pattern showed in Figure 124 and Figure 125 where the maximum tensile strains of the confined flange were greater in T6 than in T5.
-This discrepancy may be due to having primary flexural cracks at the unconfined flange of T5 closer to strain gauges than in T6.
+The data indicate that maximum tensile strains were higher in T5 than in T6.
+These envelopes differ from the pattern showed in Figure 124 and Figure 125 where the maximum tensile strains of the confined flange were higher in T6 than in T5.
+This discrepancy may be due to having primary flexural cracks at the unconfined flange in T5 closer to strain gauges than in T6.